aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

 If you suspect a node is being reused in error (e.g. during development), it is also possible to manually *prevent* a specific node from being reused:

-1. Check that the node in question has a ``_aiida_cached_from`` extra.
+1. For one of the cloned nodes, check that :meth:`~aiida.orm.nodes.Node.get_cache_source` returns a UUID.
-   If that is not the case, it is not reused anyhow.
+   If it returns `None`, the node was not cloned.
-2. Clear the hashes of all nodes that are considered identical to your node:
+2. Clear the hashes of all nodes that are considered identical to this node:

     .. code:: python